In This Article...

 The type of bow you choose.

 Your mental attitude.

 Aside from the speed of learning, this sport is one that requires ongoing involvement.
 If you’re practicing the wrong habits, not practicing enough or not even practice at all, you’re going to who backwards, not forward.

 So keep focussed, retain the right attitude and don’t stop practicing and you will continue to improve.

-Learning archer is based around repetition, doing the same thing over and over again but, if you’re doing the wrong thing over and over again it’s going to time and effort to change.
-That’s the downside.
+Learning archery is based around repetition, doing the same thing over and over again but, if you’re doing the wrong thing over and over again it’s going to time and effort to change a bad habit.